fgrehm/pucrs-simple-json-db/README.md

-# pucrs-metadata-db
+# simple-json-db

-A rudimentary metadata JSON database, built for the PUCRS Database Implementation 2015.2 course
+A rudimentary JSON database, built for the PUCRS Database Implementation 2015.2 course